karllhughes/Continuous_Deployment_with_TravisCI/Continuous_Deployment_with_TravisCI.md

 ## Deployment

 ### Deploying to Fly with Travis CI
-1. Before you push your changes, make sure to save all files, add and commit them with git.
+1. Before you push your changes, make sure to save all files, add and commit them with Git.
-2. Then push your changes to the master branch of your Github/Bitbucket `hellofly` repository
+2. Then push your changes to the `main` branch of your Github/Bitbucket `flygreeting` repository
 3. We expect our deployment to Fly to have commenced by now.
 4. We can monitor the progress by going to the [Travis CI Dashboard](https://travis-ci.com/dashboard).
-5. On the Active Repositories tab, you should see hellofly listed.
+5. On the Active Repositories tab, you should see flygreeting listed.
 Selecting it should take you to the deployment log, which details every step of the deployment.
-6. To open the `hellofly` app, simply run the following command in the `hellofly` directory on your local machine.
+6. Once the Travis CI build has completed successfully, open the `flygreeting` app in the browser, by simply running the following command in the `flygreeting` directory on your local machine.
     ```
     ~ $ flyctl open
     ```
+    Once the page is open, append the route: `/v1/countries` to the page url to view the countries list in the app.

 ## Conclusion
 This tutorial has only covered the basics of what is possible with Fly and Travis as far as continuous deployment is concerned.
 You have learnt how to use the flyctl CLI tool, connect your favorite version control platform to Travis, configure Travis for Fly, and deploy to Fly.

 At the end of this tutorial, you now have a functioning application that you deployed to Fly automatically just by pushing your code to Github/Bitbucket!

 ### Further reading